iankelk/iankelk.github.io/blog/2024-02-06-chickens/index.md

   caption="One word down, just a few hundred more to go.\nChicken and feed generated with OpenAI DALL-E 3 and edited by the author."
 />

 The incredible irony of all this is that some of these language models are trained using *trillions* of words—comprising the collective works of humanity—and costing *millions* of dollars in the process.
 We then hand these predictions over to an unintelligent gambling chicken to choose what to actually say.
-With each choice from the chicken, the model's output increasingly diverges from the sequence of the most statistically probable words.
-Somehow, this produces more natural-sounding language.
+With each choice from the chicken, the model's output increasingly diverges from the sequence of the most  probable words, and yet somehow, this produces more natural-sounding language.

 It's kind of bonkers.

 In fact, not using the chicken—and just taking the most probable words from the LLM—generates poor language.
-This is called *greedy decoding*, and it has a whole host of problems.
+This is called **greedy decoding**, and it has a whole host of problems.

 ## Why we need the chicken

 ### Repetitiveness

-Greedy decoding tends to produce repetitive or looped text.
+Not using the chicken, and just taking the most probable word (greedy decoding) tends to produce repetitive or looped text.
 Since it always chooses the most probable next word, it can get stuck in a pattern where the same sequence of words keeps being selected.
-This can happen in situations where the model finds a certain pattern of text to be highly probable and, without a certain chicken to encourage diversity, falls into a cycle of selecting the same sequence over and over again.
+This can happen in situations where the model finds a certain pattern of text to be highly probable and, without the chicken to encourage diversity, falls into a cycle of selecting the same sequence over and over again.

 Here's a short example with some creative writing: